uclahs-cds/package-PrCaMethy/README.md

 The `PrCaMethy` R package offers tools for predicting clinical and molecular features using prostate cancer DNA methylation data.

+The user inputs CpG beta-values from CpGs contained in the Illumina 450K and/or 850K human methylation arrays.
+See the tutorial below for more details.

 ## Tutorial

 * [Introduction](https://uclahs-cds.github.io/package-PrCaMethy/articles/Introduction.html)